Urban Pulse Terms of Service

 7.4 Signature records

 We keep a record of signing events (including signer name, email address, timestamp and the network metadata captured at signing) to evidence the signature.
+Signatures are captured through Urban Pulse's own built-in signing ceremony, and our Privacy Policy describes the metadata that workflow records.
 That record is part of the transaction audit log described in our Privacy Policy.

 8. AI-assisted field extraction